-Amid the South African investment invasion the past couple of years, this year’s CEEQA Gala guests were treated to a motifs talk by a sporting great on on the ingredients of success, drawing parallels between achieving excellence in sport and in business.
+Amid the South African investment invasion the past couple of years, this year’s CEEQA Gala guests were treated to a motivational talk by a sporting great on on the ingredients of success, drawing parallels between achieving excellence in sport and in business.

 Celebrated for the accuracy of his left boot and his electric pace, Percy Montgomery was the first player in South African rugby history to play 100 Test matches for the national “Springbok” team and a decade after his retirement still holds the record for the most points scored by a Springbok player.
 A true legend of the game, he was a Rugby World Cup winner for the national team in 2007 among a host of international and provincial rugby honours and more than 60 playing records set over a 12 year first class rugby career.

 “Monty” is among the most revered Springbok players in the professional era and also recognised as one of the best outside backs to have played the game.
 A product of South Africa’s oldest school (SACS), he always excelled in sport and represented South African schools at rugby and water polo during his teens.
 He was a young star for provincial rugby team Western Province before making his debut for the Springboks in 1997 against the British & Irish Lions.

 In a glittering provincial playing career with Western Province, the Stormers and the Sharks, he won Currie Cup honours in 1997, 2000 and 2001, also enjoying stints in European club rugby for Newport in Wales and Perpignan in France either side of his 2007 World Cup success.
 At international level he represented the world famous British & Irish Barbarians on numerous occasions.